cozy/cozy-home/CONTRIBUTING.md

 ## Translations

-The Cozy Drive is translated on a platform called [Transifex][tx].
+Localization and translations are handled by [Transifex][tx], which is used by all Cozy's apps.

+As a _translator_, you can login to [Transifex][tx-signin] (using your Github account) and claim an access to the [app repository][tx-app].
+Transifex will then create pull request on the repository, and the locales are merged after validating the pull request.
 [This tutorial][tx-start] can help you to learn how to make your first steps here.
 If you have any question, don't hesitate to ask us!

+As a _developer_, you just have to modify json in `/src/locales`.
+New locales will be automatically added to Transifex.
+If you need to pull or push manually locales, you can use [Transifex CLI](tx-cli).
+If you were using a [transifex-client](tx-client), you must move to [Transifex CLI](tx-cli) to be compatible with the v3 API.

 ## Community